 All said and done, recognition plays an integral part in employee engagement no matter how it is executed.

-At the end of the day, employees feeling happy is what matters most whether is a pat on the back, a trophy, a shopping voucher, or a trip to the Bahamas!
+At the end of the day, employees’ feelings of happiness matter most, whether they receive a pat on the back, a trophy, a shopping voucher, or a trip to the Bahamas!